System dashboard

 - Dependencies

-When the OTel integration is configured, the system dashboard will display a status next to each component and API.
+When the backend integration is configured, the system dashboard will display a status next to each component and API.

-- โฌ๏ธย Documented = The component exists in Multiplayer and has not been detected.
-This may happen when you manually add components in your Multiplayer project (e.g. by editing a platform) that do not yet exist in your software system or that have a different name.
+- β¬οΈΒ Documented = The component exists in Multiplayer and has not been detected.
+This may happen when you manually add components in your Multiplayer project (e.g. when clicking "Import components" or "Create a component") that do not yet exist in your software system or that have a different name.
 To prevent naming confusion, you can add multiple aliases to components or merge components in the system dashboard.

 We detect all components in your system based on name.